 3. Roast the seeds for a delicious snack food.

 4. Treat your livestock to fresh or cooked pumpkin.
 The health benefits are good for them too.
-And pumpkin seeds contain something that is a natural dewormer.
-Feeding pumpkin to your chickens will encourage good intestinal tract health.
+And pumpkin seeds contain something that is a natural de-wormer.
+Feeding pumpkin and pumpkin seeds to your chickens will encourage good intestinal tract health.

 5. If you don’t know me or someone else with farm animals, place the pumpkins near the back of your property and help the wildlife!
 The birds, deer, squirrels and chipmunks will all enjoy your leftover pumpkins.